 Free Verse was founded in 2014 by four MFA students at the University of Montana who wanted to hang out with kids.
 After volunteering for two years, we applied for our first grant, got fiscal sponsorship from the Missoula Writing Collaborative, started a partnership with the Beat Within, and figured out a model for our organization.
 Our kids now publish their poems, stories, and art in a national journal of art and writing by incarcerated youth and in our annual Free Verse chapbook.
 It’s been incredible to see more of Montana, to see Free Verse grow, and to teach our favorite writing, from Junot Diaz to Beyonce, but our favorite part of the last two years has been getting to meet dozens of the coolest kids and most talented writers we know.

-Sarah Kahn has an MFA in Fiction and an MA in Literature from the University of Montana.
-She is the Program Officer at Humanities Montana and tutors for Hughes Tutoring.
-She taught for the Missoula Writing Collaborative and served as a teaching assistant and instructor for undergraduate literature and fiction courses at the University of Montana.
+Sarah Kahn founded Free Verse in 2014.
+She has an MFA in Fiction and an MA in Literature from the University of Montana and is the Program Officer at Humanities Montana.

 Bracha Tenenbaum received her BA in Philosophy from Columbia University.
 She has taught Hebrew and Judaic studies to grades K-5 and enjoys helping students through the writing process.
 She currently works as a computer programmer at a Missoula startup and spends her free time painting, trail running or playing Dominion.